Home Directory Illinois CLE Requirements

 In Illinois, active status attorneys must complete 30.00 CLE credits every 2 years to maintain good standing with the Illinois State Bar.
 There are certain exemptions for judges, court staff, active members of the military, and attorneys who are members of the bar of another state with similar CLE requirements.

-In addition, Illinois attorneys must complete 6.00 CLE credits in professional responsibility every reporting period, which includes 1.00 credit in diversity and inclusion and 1.00 credit in mental health and substance abuse or participation in an approved year-long Lawyer-to-Lawyer Mentoring Program.
+In addition, Illinois attorneys must complete 6.00 CLE credits in professional responsibility every 2 years.
+Of those, 1.00 credit must be in diversity and inclusion and 1.00 credit must be in mental health and substance abuse or participation in an approved year-long Lawyer-to-Lawyer Mentoring Program.
+The remaining requirement may be fulfilled in the areas of legal ethics, professionalism, civility, and/or sexual harassment prevention training.

 You must complete all required Illinois CLE credits by June 30 of your reporting year, and the deadline for reporting credits is July 31 at 11:59 p.m.
 CDT of your reporting year.